 Lymph node metastasis is common because of the rich lymphatic drainage of the base of the tongue.
-Approximately 70% or more of the patients have ipsilateral cervical nodal metastases; 30% or fewer of the patients have bilateral cervical lymph node metastases.[13,21] The cervical lymph nodes involved commonly include levels II, III, IV, V, and retropharyngeal lymph nodes.
+Approximately 70% or more of the patients have ipsilateral cervical nodal metastases; 30% or fewer of the patients have bilateral, cervical lymph–node metastases.[26,35] The cervical lymph nodes involved commonly include levels II, III, IV, V, and retropharyngeal lymph nodes.

 - Weight loss.